yshavit/llm-notes/book/03-The-LLM/04-feedforward-network.md

 "Neuron" is a somewhat ambiguous term that conflates the learned parameters, the computations that involve them, and the resulting activations.
 I'll try to be clear about which I mean as we go.
 :::

-We need the bias because each of these neurons defines a linear function in the input's $d_{in}$-dimensional space.
-The bias lets us compute those functions even if they don't pass through the origin:

-{drawio}`diagram showing liner regression intersecting the y axis at about 2.4|images/ffn/bias`

-Each of these neurons (that is, linear functions) essentially defines a pattern the FFN can detect.
+Each of these neurons essentially defines a pattern the FFN can detect.
 For example, you may have one neuron that specializes in looking for happy words, another that looks for angry words, and another that looks for something unrelated to sentiment, like past tense.
 (We'll get into more detail later about how these specializations emerge via training.
 If you need a refresher of the intuitive version, you can reread [the training analogy](#training-analogy) from the earlier overview chapter.)

+We need the {dfn}`bias` because each of these neurons defines a linear function in the input's $d_{in}$-dimensional space.
+The bias lets us compute those functions even if they don't pass through the origin:

+{drawio}`diagram showing liner regression intersecting the y axis at about 2.4|images/ffn/bias`

-Finally, we define the activation function.
+Finally, we define the {dfn}`activation function`.
 This can technically be any non-linear function that takes the raw output from the linear function ( $(input \cdot weights) + bias$ ) and produces another scalar.
 In practice, a common one is the Rectified Linear Unit (ReLU) function, which is a fancy name for "negative values are truncated at 0":

 $$
 ReLU(x) = \max(0, x)
 $$

-This function is crucial for neuron specialization, because it lets each neuron deactivate when the input is sufficiently misaligned with what the neuron detects.
+The activation function is crucial for neuron specialization, because it lets each neuron deactivate when the input is sufficiently misaligned with the pattern that the neuron detects.
 This has two main benefits:

 - It lets the neuron signal that it hasn't detected what it's looking for.
 - It treats all such highly-misaligned values as equivalent, which means that at training time, it won't learn from them.
 (This is good, because if a neuron is looking for happy words, we don't want it to learn anything from "purple"!)